-My current research seeks to uncover the origins of our globalised world.
-Instead of focusing on states, or empires, or corporations, I peek under the hood of these seemingly monolithic, homogenous entities to find the individuals who were at the beating heart of this process.
+My research seeks to uncover the origins of our globalised world.
+Instead of focusing on states, empires, or corporations, I peek under the hood of these seemingly monolithic, homogenous entities to find the individuals who were the beating heart of this process.
 Whether these are the rock-salt entrepreneurs of Ghana, Gujarati brokers haggling over silk in Surat, or English merchants planning to colonise the Arctic with Lapp settlers, each has their own stories to tell – and all contributed to the creation of the global, connected world we know today.
 Focusing on people – their everyday activities and values and their experiences of contact with the outside world – helps us to understand the cultural conditions of global capitalism in a much more nuanced way.
-Rather than finding a euro-centric, rigid model that was imposed on the world from boardrooms in Amsterdam and London, we instead discover that the origins of global capitalism are de-centred, open to the roles played by men and women from all walks of life across the world.
-We see economics not only as trade-flows and stock markets but also the day-to-day activities of individuals, families and communities.
+Rather than finding a euro-centric, rigid model imposed on the world from boardrooms in Amsterdam and London, we instead discover that the origins of global capitalism are de-centred, open to the roles played by men and women from all walks of life across the world.
+We see economics not only as trade-flows and stock markets but also as the day-to-day activities of individuals, families and communities.

 My work has published in numerous academic journals and books, and I have received prestigious funding awards from the British Academy, Arts and Humanities Research Council and Economic and Social Research Council, among others, that has allowed me to undertake cutting edge research into histories of capitalism and globalisation.
 I have also been elected to serve as Council Member for the Hakluyt Society (2017-21) and the Economic History Society (2021-present).